charlierobson/M5Cheg/README.md

 * Fix any original bugs that irritate me.

-Tools what I thought I'd need:
+Tools I thought I'd need:

 * A copy of MAME built locally in Visual Studio so I can hack it to output helpful information
 * All the docs: